alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/2020-11-17-drink-khamr-for-relieves-pains.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Rule on drink Khamr for relieve pains"
-hijri: "Rabi' Al-Thani 02, 1442 AH"
+hijri: "Rabi' Al-Thani 02, 1442"
 source: "Fatawa Al-Lajnah Al-Da'imah no. 102-5"
 lang: en
+locale: en
 note: true
-category: [treatments, intoxicants]
+category: [treatments,fatwas]
-excerpt: "Khamr is Haram (prohibited).
+excerpt: Khamr is Haram.
 It is impermissible to be used as a treatment.
-A proof for the foregoing is the Hadith."
+A proof for the foregoing is the Hadith.
 muftis:
   chairman:
     - name: Shaykh Ibrahim Ibn Muhammad Aal Al-Shaykh